 Most ‘beginner’ bikes are fitted with cassette hubs.
 But affordable new bikes, fitted with freecoasters, are also available.

 All race BMXs use a cassette hub.
 Before the freecoaster, they were also the traditional choice for freestyle hubs.

 |Freestyle cassette hub|

-Sealed cassette hubs are now the standard on new BMXs.
+Some of the best BMX bikes use sealed cassette hubs.
+They are now the standard on new BMXs.

 Many freestyle riders are comfortable with a cassette.
 When using a cassette, riders need to make one full backwards rotation of the pedals when traveling in reverse, in order to half-cab.

 Freecoasters are the hub of choice for flatlanders.
 They have been for some time.
 This is because flatlanders have always spent quite a bit of time moving in reverse.

 A freecoaster moves a clutch in or out depending on the direction that your rear hub is moving.
 When the pedals rotate in reverse this clutch disengages, meaning that you can continue to roll backwards without pedaling.
 A freecoaster makes it easier to travel distances in reverse while looking backwards.